timkiely/rooftop-bar-rev-vs-weather/README.md

   }
 ```

-The final is was concatenated into a single dataframe and written to disk for analysis:
+The data is was concatenated into a single dataframe and written to disk for analysis:

 ``` r
 suppressMessages({